Wannero/printf/README.md

-hello !
-this is printf alx project.
-worked on by mounir abbad and me! ty.
+project made by mounir abbad and me